Accepting credit card payments for cannabis… the thing cannabis merchants want more than a bear wants honey.

 We want to bring a cannabis payment processing solution that is both compliant and familiar.
 PIN Debit payment processing is the answer.
 It is the first “traditional” payment processing solution to be brought to the cannabis industry.
 And it paves the way for future card payment options.

 Our PIN Debit program provides a compliant payment processing solution through a transparent cannabis merchant account.
 This is a solution that was only achieved through the full disclosure of payment source with both the bank and processor.

-Together, federal regulators and our sponsor bank’s internal BSA/AML team worked to create a compliant flow of transaction data.
-To achieve a complaint flow of transaction data, each party involved must have transparency.
-Each financial institution, entity or system involved in the payment process must be aware of the source of the funds.
+Together, regulators and our sponsor bank’s internal BSA/AML team worked to create a compliant flow of transaction data.
+To achieve that flow of transaction data, each party involved must have transparency.
+Each financial institution, entity, or system involved in the payment process must be aware of the source of the funds.
 Additionally, they each must have an established and compliant cannabis AML/BSA policy.
 And, finally, the sponsor bank must verify that the merchant’s depository bank is also aware of the nature of the business and also runs a compliant AML/BSA program.

-Every step and process has been audited and approved by federal regulators.
+Every step and process has been audited and approved.
 This high level of transactional transparency enabled us to create fully compliant cannabis merchant accounts.
 And it allows us to process debit card payments while meeting or exceeding federal guidelines.